 The House bill, the Presidential Election Reform Act (PERA), is sponsored by Representatives Lofgren and Cheney.
 They also serve on the Special Committee investigating the January 6 attack on the Capitol.
 Their legislation was quickly introduced in September and moved immediately to the floor of the House, where it passed with the support of all Democrats in the House and nine Republican members.

-Breaking Down the Legislation
+Breaking Down the Changes Established by the ECRA

 Next Steps and Voting Rights Reforms

 At the same time, this legislation is not a substitute for the legislation needed to ensure that the right to vote for all Americans is protected.
-Since the Supreme Court gutted the heart of the Voting Rights Act in 2013, legislatures and state executives have tried to change the voting rules, especially for communities of color, across the country.
+Since the Supreme Court gutted the heart of the Voting Rights Act in 2013, legislatures and state executives have tried to change the voting rules, especially for communities of color across the country.
 Federal legislation that restores the Voting Rights Act, like the John Lewis Voting Rights Advancement Act, and legislation that establishes national standards for voting, like the Freedom to Vote Act, is still needed.
-The League will continue to fight for voters at all levels of government by pushing for pro-voter reforms, fighting discriminatory voting changes, and pushing to make sure every voter has the freedom to vote.
+The League will continue to fight for voters at all levels of government by pushing for pro-voter reforms, fighting discriminatory voting changes, and pushing to ensure every voter has the freedom to vote.

 The Latest from the League